 The City of Boise acquired the Hayman House, located at 617 Ash Street, in May 2018.
 The River Street neighborhood was a working-class section of the city and home to many new Americans including Asian, Greek, and Basque immigrants.
 By the 1930s, the neighborhood housed about 80 African American families.
-The Hayman family arrived there in the 1930s, and Erma Hayman lived in the house until her death in 2009.
+The Hayman family arrived there in the 1920s, and Erma Hayman lived in the house until her death in 2009.
 Boise’s Hayman House is a cultural and historic resource.

 - Located at 617 Ash Street